-The classic is John D. Rockefeller’s way of gaining a monopoly on gasoline sales for his company, Standard Oil in the pre WW1 era.
+One of the most classic and old examples of dirty marketing was John D. Rockefeller’s way of gaining a monopoly on gasoline sales for his company Standard Oil in the pre-WW1 era.

-Microsoft did something similar by packaging so much free software with Windows that other operating systems could not compete — unless they gave their systems away.
-Think Linux.
+Microsoft did something similar by packaging so much free software with Windows that other operating systems could not compete.
+Unless like Linux they gave their systems away.

-Ultimately, Microsoft was fined and barred by USA and EU regulators from this kind of bundling and many other marketing tactics which regulators considered unfair competition or dirty marketing.
+Ultimately, USA and EU regulators have fined Microsoft for this kind of bundling and many other marketing tactics which regulators considered unfair competition or dirty marketing